 - (5) Favorable and Unfavorable Factors to long-term development and the Solutions - 1Advantageous factors - A. Broad and Deep High-Speed Product Portfolio - B. High Barriers to Enter High-Speed Interface Markets - C. Leading Customer Base - D. Growing Market for High-Speed Solutions including DisplayPort - E. Standard-plus development strategy - F. TrueTouch IPs - ^2 Disadvantageous factors and countermeasures - A. Significant Competition The semiconductor market is highly competitive and we expect significant competition for our Display and High-Speed Interface solutions in the future.
-Our strategy is to leverage our proprietary equalizer and clock and data recovery technology to develop higher performance, more highly integrated and lower cost products in the future to maintain our competitive advantage. - B. Customer Concentration The majority of our revenues is currently driven by the top computer OEMs who have been early adopters of the DisplayPort standard.
-However, as the DisplayPort market proliferates, we expect more and more computer OEMs and ODMs will adopt DisplayPort, and, as a result, our customer concentration will alleviate.

-5.2.2 Key Product Applications and Manufacturing Processes

-(1) Key Product applications
+Our strategy is to leverage our proprietary equalizer and clock and data recovery technology to develop higher performance, more highly integrated and lower cost products in the future to maintain our competitive advantage. - B. Customer Concentration The majority of our revenue is currently driven by the top computer OEMs who have been early adopters of the DisplayPort standard.
+However, as the DisplayPort market proliferates, we expect more and more computer OEMs and ODMs will adopt DisplayPort, and, as a result, our customer concentration will be reduced. - 5.2.2 Key Product Applications and Manufacturing Processes - (1) Key Product applications

-Product Important Uses DisplayPort Series Provide high quality video signals to Source Driver and control signals to Gate Driver on LCD Panel based on DisplayPort standard High-Speed Interface Transmit error-free data between DisplayPort and other Solutions interfaces or transmit and receive date within itself Source Driver Convert digital data to analog voltage to charge each RGB sub-pixel to the correct gray level TrueTouch Controller Sensing touch force for panel applications
+Product Important Uses DisplayPort Series Provide high quality video signals to Source Driver and contro signals to Gate Driver on LCD Panel based on DisplayPort standard High-Speed Interface Transmit error-free data between DisplayPort and other Solutions interfaces or transmit and receive date within itself Source Driver Convert digital data to analog voltage to charge each RGB sub-pixel to the correct gray level TrueTouch Controller ch Controller Sensing touch and force sensing for touch panel applications